-Required Fiel ld Courses:
+Required Field d Courses:

 AGEC 671 Fundamentals in Agribusiness and Managerial Economics

 AGEC 695 Frontiers in Agribusiness and Managerial Economics

 AGEC 672 Fundamentals in Applied Market Analysis

-Three out of t the following four courses:
+Three out of t he following four courses:

 MKTG 680 Seminar in Buyer Behavior

 MKTG 682 Seminar in Marketing Strategy Research

 MKTG 687 Seminar in Marketing Methods

 MKTG 688 Doctoral Seminar

 committee.
-The class, allow strage to take directe of the student 695.
-When the for the Chair of this course will be taught under the direction of the Chair of the student's graduate advisory e Chair of the student's advisory committee can take an active role in teaching this udents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students d readings from selected faculty, or any combinations of these alternatives.
-The Chair's advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
+The class, allow stu to take directed of the student's 695.
+When the for the Chair o will be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this adents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students of readings from selected faculty, or any combinations of these alternatives.
+The Chair is advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
+Covers basic econometrics.
+Check with the instructor to determine if this will cover that you haven't already taken in AGEC 661.

-new material that you haven't already taken in AGEC 661.
 Total Field Requirement

-Total Minimum Course Requirements
+rse Requirements48 Credits

 Research

 AGEC 691 Research

 Total Credits